 - Save the PDF where you will be able to retrieve it to review at the end of the course.

 Share your professional development goal in the comments at the bottom of this step.
 Take a look who has a similar development goal as you, as you may wish to discuss the course content together over the next few weeks.

-Gemma Taylor is the Design and Technology CPD Lead and Careers Lead at the National STEM Learning Centre.
+Gemma Taylor is the Design and Technology, Engineering and Careers Lead for STEM Learning.
 Neil Willis is the Education Challenge Project Manager at the North East Local Enterprise Partnership, and piloted the Gatsby Benchmarks in the North East.
 Gerard Liston is an Enterprise and Employability Consultant, and has worked with schools and colleges to embed employer engagement as part of Forum Talent Potential.
 Colleagues at the National STEM Learning Centre have reviewed this course for secondary and FE teachers.

 © National STEM Learning Centre